- 57 min ago Ways To Cultivate Gratitude In Time Of COVID-19 Pandemic

 In Hinduism, myths, stories, folklores, etc, from the Puranas and Upanishads contain the glory of the Gurus who have played important roles in the advancement of those stories.

-Gurus in Hinduism are worshipped like the sun who is always shinning in full glare, and the disciples are like the moon that dazzles, gaining the light from the sun.
+Gurus in Hinduism are worshipped like the sun who is always shining in full glare, and the disciples are like the moon that dazzles, gaining the light from the sun.

-Gurus are highly significant in the Hindu culture and a full moon (purnima) day is dedicated to all the gurus.
-There is definitely some importance and meaning of guru purnima.
-This year it will be observed on the lunar eclipse day, July 16 and 17 2019.
-The timings for Guru Purnima tithi will begin at 1:48 am on July 16 and will end at 3:07 am on July 17.
+Gurus are highly significant in the Hindu culture and a full moon (Purnima) day is dedicated to all the gurus.
+There is definitely some importance and meaning of guru Purnima.
+This year it will be observed on 24 July.
+The Purnima Tithi begins at 10:43 AM on Jul 23, 2021, and Purnima Tithi ends at 08:06 AM on Jul 24, 2021.

 Also Read: Significance Of Guru Purnima

-1. Events That Occured On Guru Purnima: To understand the meaning of guru purnima, you should concentrate on the events that happened on this day.
-The full moon day of Ashadha masam (July-August) is celebrated as Guru Purnima.
+1. Events That Occured On Guru Purnima: To understand the meaning of Guru Purnima, you should concentrate on the events that happened on this day.
+The full moon day of Ashadha Masam (July-August) is celebrated as Guru Purnima.
 This day is dedicated to the great saint Maharshi Ved Vyas.
 It is also the day when Lord Shiva had imparted the knowledge of Yoga to the Saptarishis.
-As per Buddhism, Guru Purnma was teh day when Lord Buddha had preached his first sermon.
+As per Buddhism, Guru Purnima was the day when Lord Buddha had preached his first sermon.
 In Jainism, Guru Purnima is observed as the day when Lord Mahavira had made Gautam Swami his first disciple.

-2. Importance To Farmers: The importance and meaning of guru purnima is not completely spiritual, but there are some scientific reasons as well.
-This is the time when the farmers receive the much-awaited rains with cool breeze, which brings the news of a good harvest.
-The fields that boom in abundance add happiness in their lives.
+2. Importance To Farmers: The importance and meaning of Guru Purnima are not completely spiritual, but there are some scientific reasons as well.
+This is the time when the farmers receive the much-awaited rains with a cool breeze, which brings the news of a good harvest.
+The fields that boom in abundance add happiness to their lives.

 Also Read: How To Celebrate Guru Purnima